thradams/Modules/README.md

 ```
 A module is a **preprocessing translation unit** itself or a **preprocessing translation unit group** .

-## How to group preprocessing translation unit?
+## How to group preprocessing translation units?

 The sugestion is to use **#pragma source**.